Louisiana LLC (Formation Guide) – Starting an LLC in Louisiana, Pros & Cons

-#2 – Using Legal Zoom
+#2 – Start an LLC In Louisiana With Legal Zoom

-This online legal service is a one stop shop for all small business needs, with services starting at very low prices.
-It is one of the oldest and most well known legal services, so it definitely has a reputation on its side, so you can rest assured you’ll be going with a company who knows what they are doing.
+This online legal service is a one-stop shop for all small business needs, with services starting at very low prices.
+It is one of the oldest and most well known legal services, so it definitely has a reputation on its side, so you can rest assured you’ll be going with a company that knows what they are doing.
 LLC formation services start at $79, so it is not as cheap as Zenbusiness, but the company also offers many other legal services, so is a good option if you have other legal business needs at the same time.

 FAQs About Louisiana LLCs

 What are the benefits of using an outside registered agent service?

 There are few benefits to having an outside registered agent service.
 Such as, they are likely to have local expertise about the state, including state law and other formation requirements.
 It also offers an element of privacy, as you won’t have to make and of your personal information, such as your address, available to the public.
 Lastly, an outside registered agent will provide you with a fixed, third party address, so you won’t have to worry about any unwanted correspondence at your home or office.
 You also won’t have to worry about any filing fees if you change office or address.

 How much will it cost to start an LLC in the state of Louisiana?